All Episodes

 Well, thank you, Sean.

-Thanks for having me on your show and thanks for your support.
+Thanks for having me on your show, and thanks for your support.

-Uh and uh I can use all the help I can get in the case.
+Yeah, I'm in a tough race, and I can use all the help I can get.

 He's not being honest with the people of Utah.